kesiev/kuroshimu/README.md

 ### Trivia

   - In a very sci-fi fashion, Bianca helped a lot in finding bugs in the simulation using contradictions reported in the DATAMAPS-I newspaper!
+  - Do you want to read a [Kuroshimu investigation story](CASE-1-19433.md)?